NethermindEth/Forta-Agents/Yearn-agents/Multisigs/README.md

 ## Description

-This agent monitor the events and transactions that occur in the Year multisig wallets
+This agent monitor the events and transactions that occur in the Yearn multisig wallets

 ## Supported Chains